TencentARC/ArcNerf/docs/benchmark.md

 ## DTU
 DTU has 15 indoor scene with limit background.
 Since mask is provided, we change the background to white like `NeRF` dataset, and eval on the pure object image with white bkg.

-Testhold out is 8 (`1/8` images are for test and not in train).
+For the dataset split, We do not follow the exact setting as NeuS but keep `testhold` out is `8` (`1/8` images are for test and not in train).

 |         |   24  |   37  |   40  |   55  |   63  |   65  |   69  |   83  |   97  |  105  |  106  |  110  |  114  |  118  |  122  |     |  avg |
 |:-------:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:---:|:----:|